xdmnl/api-documentation/source/includes/_oauth.md

 OAuth 2.0 is a protocol that lets external applications request authorization to API access in a secure way.

 Each OAuth application is assigned a unique Client ID and Client Secret which will be used in the authorization flow.
 The Client Secret should **never** be shared.
-If you want to create an OAuth application, please contact us on api@frontapp.com to get your credentials.
+If you want to create an OAuth application, please contact us on <a href="mailto:api@frontapp.com">api@frontapp.com</a> to get your credentials.

-Front's OAuth implementation only supports the [authorization code grant type](https://tools.ietf.org/html/rfc6749#section-4.1) which define a flow to get a temporary authorization token which can then be exchanged to get an API token.
+Front's OAuth implementation only supports the [authorization code grant type](https://tools.ietf.org/html/rfc6749#section-4.1) which define a flow to get a temporary authorization token which can then be exchanged to get an API and refresh token.

+An access token will expire an hour after it has been issued.
+Upon expiration, a new access token can be requested by using the refresh token.

 ## 1. Request authorization